todi1856/AndroidExamples/IconsExtended/README.md

 **Note:** Be sure to manually validate gradle project folder in 'launcher\src\main\res'.
 **Note:** The intermediate gradle project is stored in < UnityProject >\Library\Bee\Android\Prj folder.
+**Note:** When sizing icons in Unity 2021.3/2022.3 Graphics.Blit function is used, in Unity 6 or higher the native sizing solution is used - the same one which Unity uses for scaling icons.